christinereina/epicodus-template-npm/README.md

 ## Description

 This is a super duper *S-P-A-C-E* calculator!
-This handy calculator will help calculate the user's age on any planet.
-Also, this calculator will predit how **long** the user will theorically live on the chosen planet...or if the user's time has already expired
+This handy calculator will help calculate the user's age on any planet.This calculator can predit how **long** the user will theorically live on the chosen planet depending if you hit that juul or not...and also this fancy calcuator will let you know if the user even has any remaining years left.

 ## Setup/Installation Requirements